-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of PruittHealth Premier (HMO I-SNP)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of PruittHealth Premier Advantage (HMO I-SNP)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Member Services at 1-855-855-0759 for additional information.
+For questions about this document, please contact Member Services at 1-855-855-0668 for additional information.
 (TTY users should call 711).
 Hours are 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+This call is free.

-This plan, PruittHealth Premier (HMO I-SNP), is offered by PruittHealth Premier North Carolina, LLC.
-(When this Evidence of Coverage says "we," "us," or "our," it means PruittHealth Premier North Carolina, LLC.
-When it says "plan" or "our plan," it means PruittHealth Premier (HMO I-SNP).)
+This plan, PruittHealth Premier Advantage (HMO I-SNP), is offered by PruittHealth Premier, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means PruittHealth Premier, Inc. When it says "plan" or "our plan," it means PruittHealth Premier Advantage (HMO I-SNP).)